 Zitsi Mirakhur | University of Kentucky

-- Collaborations and data sharing with community providers can improve identification of students experiencing homelessness and ease access to resources and supports for families.
+- Carefully designed and intentional collaborations and data sharing between schools and community providers can improve identification and ease access to resources for families.

-- Regular communication to build relationships with student-identified networks of trusted adults allows schools to tailor practices and supports in ways that meet individual needs.
+- Regular communication with student-identified trusted adults allows schools to tailor practices to meet individual student needs and improve outcomes.

 - Deficit-oriented and stigmatizing practices may have adverse short- and long-term consequences for students and their families.